MisterCoffey/MisterCoffey.github.io/_posts/2018-07-15-PythagUpdate.md

 **More Fun with the Pythagorean Expectation**

-In my previous post, I presented functions that predicted the 2018 wins for the New York Yankees and Boston Red Sox.
-This post presents a new function that condenses the two functions and provides the games back at the end of the season.
-Perhaps it's extraneous information, but it was fun to code.
+In my previous [post](https://mistercoffey.github.io/Pythag/), I presented functions that predicted the 2018 wins for the New York Yankees and Boston Red Sox.
+This post presents a new function that condenses those previous two functions into one.
+The function also provides the number of projected "games back" the Yankees and Red Sox will be from eachvother at the end of the season.
+Perhaps it's redundant information, but it was fun to code.

 ```
 def yankee_redsox():